Guest post by Cody Jaster, digital marketing manager, Netsurion.

 - Properly configured network segmentation prevents the spread of ransomware from compromised machines to other critical systems and devices on the network

 - Quite a few ransomware programs require an encryption key from external Internet sites to encrypt your files.
 Enact strict firewall rules with web filtering to limit access to these sites

-- Ensure your managed firewall is actively managing and monitoring all inbound and outbound traffic
+- Ensure your managed firewall checker is actively managing and monitoring all inbound and outbound traffic

 Just how dangerous is ransomware?
 The following graphic by Netsurion provides some valuable perspective.